aws/amazon-vpc-cni-k8s/README.md

 Valid Values: `stdout` or a file path
 Specifies where to write the logging output.
 Either to stdout or to override the default file.

+`INTROSPECTION_BIND_ADDRESS`
+Type: String
+Default: `127.0.0.1:61679`
+Specifies the bind address for the introspection endpoint.

 `DISABLE_INTROSPECTION`
 Type: Boolean
 Default: `false`